circonus/irondb-docs/installation.md

 Circonus packages, and apt-get is unable to cope with them.
 The helper package must be upgraded first, i.e., it cannot be upgraded in the same transaction as the main package.
-1. `/usr/bin/apt-get upgrade circonus-platform-irondb-apt-policy`
+1. `/usr/bin/apt-get install circonus-platform-irondb-apt-policy`
-1. `/usr/bin/apt-get upgrade circonus-platform-irondb`
+1. `/usr/bin/apt-get install circonus-platform-irondb`

 In a cluster of IRONdb nodes, service restarts should be staggered so as not to jeopardize availability of metric data.
 An interval of 30 seconds between node restarts is considered safe.